k0sproject/k0s/docs/remove_controller.md

 The objects for members that have already left the etcd cluster are kept
 available for tracking purposes.
 Once the member has left the cluster, the
 object status will reflect that it is safe to remove it.

+**Note:** If you re-join same node without removing the corresponding `etcdmember` object the desired state will be updated back to `spec.leave: false` automatically.
+This is since currently in k0s there's no easy way to prevent a node joining etcd cluster.

 ## Replace a controller